piyush-jaloniya/Cyber-Essentials/GETTING_STARTED.md

 ## 🆘 Troubleshooting

 ### "Cannot determine BitLocker status"
+**Solution:**
+- Windows will prompt for Administrator privileges automatically
+- Or run: `python -m scanner.main` (allow UAC prompt)
-**Solution:** Run PowerShell as Administrator
+- Manual: Right-click PowerShell → Run as Administrator

 ### "MFA not detected" but I have PIN set up
 **Solution:**
 1. Verify in Settings → Accounts → Sign-in options
-2. Run scanner as Administrator
+2. Allow admin elevation when scanner prompts
-3. Check if Windows Hello is properly configured
+3. Check Windows Hello is configured (not just PIN option shown)
+4. Re-run scanner: `python -m scanner.main`

 ### "Unsupported OS" for Windows 10
+**Solution:**
-**Solution:** Windows 10 EOL was October 14, 2025.
-Upgrade to Windows 11 is MANDATORY.
+- Windows 10 EOL was October 14, 2025
+- Upgrade to Windows 11 is **MANDATORY** for CE 2025
+- Check hardware compatibility first

 ### Scanner runs but shows all "unknown" status
-**Solution:** Run with Administrator privileges for full system access
+**Solution:**
+- Allow UAC elevation prompt when it appears
+- Or use: `python -m scanner.main` (don't use --no-admin flag)
+- Ensure you're running from correct directory

+### "Device not enrolled in MDM" - Should I worry?
+**Solution:**
+- **Standard Mode:** This is just a warning, not a failure
+- **Strict Mode:** This is mandatory for corporate devices
+- Personal devices: MDM enrollment is optional
+- Corporate devices: Contact IT for Intune/MDM enrollment

+### "BitLocker not enabled" - Different results by mode
+**Explanation:**
+- **Standard Mode:** Shows as WARNING (recommended but not required)
+- **Strict Mode:** Shows as FAILURE (mandatory for corporate)
+- This is expected behavior, not a bug
+- Use the appropriate mode for your device type

 ---